-Welcome to the Immunology Graduate Program Homepage
+Welcome to the Graduate Program in Immunology Homepage

 The University of Michigan has been involved in Immunology-related research since the 1880s, but it wasn't until 1993, that a group of faculty from both basic science and clinical departments successfully obtained funding from the National Institutes of Health for an institutional T32 training grant to support students and post-doctoral fellows doing "Experimental Immunology."
 This T32 grant, which is still active today, was the basis for the formation of the Immunology Graduate Program founded in 1999.